Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: Results and Discussion

-\textbf{\metam~more robustly utilizes out-of-distribution auxiliary data over \etam}~ So far we have seen that leveraging TAPT (Table \ref{table:TAPT-results} uses TAPT only, \ref{table:dapt+tapt-results-small} uses TAPT+DAPT) leads \etam~and \metam~to perform similarly.
-The advantage of learning adaptive weights becomes more pronounced in the DAPT setting.
-Note that whilst TAPT uses the end-task's own training data for masked language modelling, DAPT uses heterogeneous domain data whose impact on the end-task performance is less clear.
+We have seen that leveraging TAPT (Table \ref{table:TAPT-results} and \ref{table:dapt+tapt-results-small}) leads \etam~and \metam~to perform similarly.
+The advantage of learning adaptive weights becomes pronounced in the DAPT only setting.
+Whilst TAPT uses the end-task's own training data for masked language modelling, DAPT uses heterogeneous domain data whose impact on the end-task performance is less clear.
 Notice from Table \ref{table:Small-DAPT-results} that when required to rely solely on domain data for auxiliary tasking, \metam~improves performance over \etam.
-We attribute \metam's improvement over \etam~on its ability to more flexibly adapt to incoming data of variable utility to the end-task.
+We attribute \metam's improvement over \etam~to its ability to more flexibly adapt to incoming data of variable utility to the end-task.